 Under the hood, it’s the same great Junosphere you are used to—including virtual Junos images, Junos Space and a suite of partner applications.

 Want to learn more about the new Junosphere?
 There are a few different ways:

 Register for the webinar happening later this week, where Junosphere product management will demonstrate all the new features.

 Or check out the all new Junosphere Toolbox, which is packed with key information about Junosphere including all new user and administrator training videos.

 We hope you enjoy the changes, and as always please feel free to leave comments or questions here.

-Brendan Hayes is a product marketing manager responsible for Juniper's Software Solutions Division.
+Brendan Hayes is senior product marketing manager supporting Juniper's cloud networking solutions.
 Brendan has been with Juniper since 2005, where he has played a key role in bringing to market some of the company’s most successful new products and solutions.
 Mr. Hayes has over 10 years experience in the networking industry, and prior to Juniper Brendan served a number of years in a public relations role at Sycamore Networks, a leader in intelligent optical networking.
 Brendan has a BA from the University of New Hampshire.
 In his spare time, Brendan enjoys fixing and driving old Jeeps, cars and motorcycles.